 Last Monday

-The only surviving son of Baad, you did guid.
+The only surviving son of Baad.

 Jist a bairn you lost yer faither.